A Metric Space for Point Process Excitations: Method

 A generalized Poisson process yields a clean log likelihood function, written as follows:

-However direct optimization on the basis of its gradient has proven unwieldy in anything other than deep general models.
-Even worse, its current form is not amenable to analysis.
+However, direct gradient-based optimization is prone to instability and a painstaking selection of hyperparameters.
+We turn to an \emph{E-M} procedure with an augmented objective.

-Suppose we happened upon the expected \emph{branching structure}~\cite{ref:halpin} of the realized point process.
+Suppose we happened upon the expected \emph{branching structure}~\cite{ref:halpin,ref:reinhart} of the realized point process.
 In other words, we introduced latent variables $[p_{ijr}]\in\mathbb{R}^{N\times N\times R}$ holding expectation estimates of $P_{ijr}\in\{0,1\}$, indicating whether it was the event instance $i$ that triggered instance $j$, and attributing responsibility to kernel basis $r$.
-Knowledge of the untenable true line of causation endows us with the so-called complete-data log likelihood termed $\log L_c$~\cite{ref:yuan}, an expectation of the joint log-probability density of the record and the latent variables $[P_{ijr}]$ in terms of their probabilities $[p_{ijr}]$.
+Approximate knowledge of the untenable true line of causation endows us with the so-called complete-data log likelihood termed $\log L_c$~\cite{ref:yuan,ref:schoenberg,ref:reinhart}, an expectation of the joint log-probability density of the record and the latent variables $[P_{ijr}]$ in terms of their probabilities $[p_{ijr}]$.

 By abuse of notation let $h_r(\cdots)$ denote the $r$th response kernel.
-Note that, in the above form, what was previously a logarithm of summations (see Eq.~\ref{eq:likelihood} and~\ref{eq:intensity}) is replaced by a weighted sum of decoupled logarithms.
-The probability that the event instance was due to the background white Poisson process is $p_{bj}$; $\forall j, \sum_{i,r} p_{ijr} + p_{bj}=1$.
-Concretely, given a model $\lambda(k,t)$, the allegation of causality $i\to j$ via $r$ is the ratio of that particular contribution to the overall intensity:
+Note that in the above form, what was previously a logarithm of summations (see Eq.~\ref{eq:likelihood} and~\ref{eq:intensity}) is replaced by a weighted sum of decoupled logarithms.
+The probability that the event instance was due to the background white Poisson process is $p_{bj}$; $\forall j,\ \sum_{i,r} p_{ijr} + p_{bj}=1$.
+Concretely, given a model $\lambda(k,t)$, our expectation for the particular branch of event cascades where event $i$ triggered event $j$ via kernel $r$ is the ratio of that particular contribution to the overall intensity: